 - Piriyakutu occurs in August to October and is when all of the animals start to breed and the plants flower (much like the traditional season of spring).

 - Mai Wiyaringkupai is the hot season and falls over November and December.

 - Finally, Itjanu comes about from January through to March and brings with it sporadic storms that seem to appear without any notice at all.

 The best times to visit are in Autumn and Spring when the weather is slightly cooler and the flora and fauna are out in full view.

 The best time to experience Uluru itself is either at sunrise or sunset as the colours of the rock will simply take your breath away.
-If you are attempting to walk the base of the rock you should leave first thing in the morning because once it hits around 10-11am the temperatures are simply too hot to walk in.
+If you are attempting to walk the base of the rock you should leave first thing in the morning because once it hits around 10-11am the temperatures can be too hot to walk in

 What to wear?